These are the blogs/websites I like and try to follow regularly. They are *not affiliated links:

 - The Bloggess

-- The Intercultural Development Inventory – This assessment tool has been developed to help individuals and organizations better understand where they land on the Intercultural development continuum.
+- The Intercultural Development Inventory – This assessment tool has been developed to help individuals and organizations better understand, for a fee, where they land on the Intercultural development continuum.
 This is important because it can then help individuals and organizations to focus their attention and learning to improving their place on the continuum, thus improving their capacity to shift perspectives and adapt behavior to cultural differences and commonalities – thus improving communication and relationships across cultures.
+If you would like to take the IDI, you will be matched with a coach who will explain your results to you and next steps you could take in your intercultural awareness journey.

 - SIETAR (Society for Intercultural Education, Training, and Research – This is a worldwide professional organization that seeks to promote and facilitate intercultural education, training and research through professional interchange.